 Jump to:

-- Corn: Fresh white corn (lagkitan or waxy/glutinous corn) is traditional for this dish.
-It’s starchier and slightly sticky, which helps make the soup naturally thicker and heartier.
-You can also use bicolor corn, canned corn (a mix of cream-style and whole kernels), or frozen corn if fresh isn’t available.
+- Corn: Fresh white corn, also called lagkitan, is the usual choice for this dish.
+It's starchier and a little sticky, which helps make the soup thicker and more filling.
+If you can't find it, bicolor corn, canned corn, or frozen corn can also work.

 - Protein: I'm using ground pork and shrimp.
 You can also use any ground meat (chicken, turkey, or beef) or tofu for extra protein.

-- Broth: I'm using chicken base (works like bouillon) for flavor.
-Pork flavor works too, but if you have shrimp heads, make shrimp stock—it makes the soup extra tasty.
+- Broth: I'm using chicken base (or bouillon).
+Pork flavor works too. but if you have shrimp heads, make shrimp stock for even more flavor.

-- Greens: I’m using frozen chili pepper leaves or dahon ng sili (since that’s what’s available) and a bit of watercress.
-You can also use moringa leaves (malunggay), spinach, pechay (bok choy), or even talbos ng kamote (sweet potato tops).
+- Greens: I'm using frozen dahon ng sili (chili pepper leaves) and a bit of watercress.
+You can also use malunggay (moringa leaves), spinach, pechay (bok choy), or even talbos ng kamote (sweet potato leaves).

 Step 1: Prepare the corn

-Scrape the cobs with the back of the knife to release the milky juice — that’s extra flavor.
+Scrape the cobs with the back of the knife to release the milky juice for extra flavor.

-Place half of the kernels in a blender or food processor and pulse a few times until coarsely chopped.
-This helps thicken the soup naturally.
+If you like a thicker soup, pulse half of the kernels in a blender or food processor until coarsely chopped.

 Step 2: Sear the shrimp